Legal Tax Filing Obligations

 What to Do to Correct Unfiled Returns

-If the CRA has not contacted you regarding your late filings, you may be eligible for the Voluntary Disclosure Program which would allow the CRA to waive some or all of the penalties and some of the interest levied.
-If you are eligible for the program, we will prepare and submit this application for you.
+If the CRA has not contacted you regarding your late filings, you may be eligible for the CRA’s Voluntary Disclosure Program (VDP) which would allow the CRA to waive some or all of the penalties and some of the interest levied.
+If you are eligible for the program, our experienced income tax lawyers will prepare and submit this application for you.

-Next, we begin to prepare the outstanding returns.
-If you have been notionally or arbitrarily assessed, we will replace the false figures with actual amounts, which will substantially lower the income tax or GST/HST that you owe.
+Next, our tax lawyers begin to prepare the outstanding returns.
+If you have been notionally or arbitrarily assessed, our income tax lawyers will replace the false figures with actual amounts, which will substantially lower the income tax or GST/HST that you owe.
 If you have not been notionally assessed, we will prepare and coordinate the fresh filing of your returns, including personal income tax returns, corporate income tax returns, GST/HST returns, and payroll remittances.

 Why you Need a Tax Lawyer

-If you have not filed your T1 Income Tax Return, T2 Income Tax Return or GST/HST returns for yourself or your corporation, contact our firm for assistance today.
-We’ll obtain the ideal outcome for you and seek the elimination of penalties and reduction of interest that would otherwise be levied to you if you filed on your own.
+If you have not filed your T1 Income Tax Return, T2 Income Tax Return or GST/HST returns for yourself or your corporation, contact our tax law firm for assistance today.
+Our tax lawyers will obtain the ideal outcome for you and seek the elimination of penalties and reduction of interest that would otherwise be levied to you if you filed on your own.

-With years of experience in corporate and tax law, Kalfa Law is your premier partner for all your tax needs in becoming up-to-date with your tax filing obligations and minimizing penalties.
+With years of experience in corporate law and tax law, Kalfa Law is your premier legal advisor for all your tax needs in becoming up-to-date with your legal tax filing obligations and minimizing penalties.

 Unfiled tax returns?
 We’re here to help™.